BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 The indoor market is just two blocks from the Zocalo.
 It’s a giant building with entrances on every side, and it’s filled with (I think) only vendors selling food and drinks.
 They’ve got pretty much everything you want here: mole, tlayuda, grilled meats, Oaxacan sweets, hot chocolate, bread, and on and on.

 Shop around!
-You’ll notice one stall charges MXN$90 for a tlayuda while another just a few doors down only MXN$65.
+You’ll notice one stall charges MXN$120 for a tlayuda while another just a few doors down only MXN$90.

-They’ve got one section called Pasillo de Humo devoted to vendors selling grilled meats.
-The food looks delicious but ordering the food looks overly complicated and intimidating.
-However, if you join The Street Food tour that I mentioned earlier in this post, Betsy will take you to this market and show you how to order.
+One section called Pasillo de Humo is devoted to vendors selling grilled meats.
+The food looks delicious but ordering it seems overly complicated and intimidating.
+However, if you join either Me Encanta Oaxaca Street Food Tour or Oaxaca Street Food Tour, which I mentioned earlier in this post, the guides will take you to this market and show you how to order.

-The other market, Mercado Benito Juarez, doesn’t have as much food as Mercado 20 de Noviembre.
+The other market, Mercado Benito Juarez, has less food than Mercado 20 de Noviembre.
 If you take the food tour with Betsy, she’ll take you to both.

 14. Eat at La Cosecha Organic Market